The Complete Guide to Paros, Greece

 Antiparos is a popular destination in the peak season for people who want to escape from the crowds, and while Paros is yet to be as popular as Mykonos or Santorini, it can get busy.

 Some of my favorite things to do here are to explore the beaches and the main town.
+Beach House Antiparos is a great way to spend the day.
 If you’re looking to stay the night, The Rooster Antiparos is the most idyllic stay on the island, but it is a splurge.

 Go Hiking